Actors

 - Sprite Sheet - Choose which sprite graphics should be used to display the actor.

-- Preload Frames - If the sprite sheet would be fully preloaded into VRAM or streamed.
+- Preload Frames - Whether the sprite sheet will be fully preloaded into VRAM or streamed.

 - Collision Group - Choose the collision group this actor belongs to.